The Story of the Ark

 The Ark on Lake Lanier is a family-owned business and ministry that began operating as a vacation rental in June 2013.
 The Hylton family lived here for six years with farm animals and four wheelers before realizing it’s greater purpose: this is a ministry house meant for more than just a family of five.
 There’s a higher calling to the property.
 Read on for the “rest of the story” and how it came to be.

-In 2006, Jeff and Alycea and their three children were in search of a new home.
-They had recently relocated to Gainesville from Atlanta in 2004 to follow Alycea’s parents (and the free babysitting!) but were restless and felt the need for a different location to raise their family.
+In 2006, the Hyltons and their three children were in search of a new home.
+They had recently relocated to Gainesville from Atlanta in 2004 to follow the grandparents (and the free babysitting!) but were restless and felt the need for a different location to raise their family.

 Already living on the lake and loving it, they were looking for just the right lake house to make the move worthwhile.
 They stumbled upon this special property one day and loved the cabins on the property, the grassy backyard and easy walk to the lake.
 Visions of four wheelers, zip lines and farm animals danced through their heads.
 What used to be a horse farm had been turned into weekend housing for an Atlanta family but it needed some major renovation.
 It looked like just what the Hyltons were looking for, a gathering spot where friends and family could connect deeply.